prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 ---
-title: "The Best Gaming Speakers of 2018 (PC, PS4 and Xbox One)"
+title: "The Best Gaming Speakers of 2019 (PC, PS4 and Xbox One)"
 permalink: "/best-gaming-speakers/"
 layout: page
-seotitle: "13 Best Gaming Speakers for Xbox One, PS4 & PC (2018)"
+seotitle: "13 Best Gaming Speakers for Xbox One, PS4 & PC (2019)"
 ---
 <h3 class="page-subtitle">
-	Updated October 13th, 2018 by
+	Updated January 1st, 2019 by
 	<a href="/about/"><img src="../img/profile/close.jpg" class="circle" alt="Headshot"></a>
 	Jacob Tuwiner
 </h3>